ITvitae/cit/README.md

-# Checkin
+# cit: Check-in terminal

 > WARNING: Alpha software, started on this yesterday, we are NOT open for pull requests atm.

-Set up a check-in kiosk that works with QR-codes.
+Set up a check-in terminal that works with QR-codes.

 ## Setup and configuration